BarryCarlyon/twitch_developerrig_manifester/README.md

 4. Login to Twitch in the Rig
 5. Close The Rig
 6. Open this program
-7. Fill in the fields
+7. Fill in the fields inder "Import a Project"
 8. Click "Attempt Create"
 9. Open the Rig

-You should now have your project.
+You should now have your project in the rig ready to work with.

 ## Existing Users

 1. Close the Rig
 2. Open this program
-3. Fill in the fields
+3. Run the required function you need populating fields if needed
-4. Click "Attempt Create"
-5. Open the Rig
+4. ReOpen the Rig

-You should now have your new project along side your Existing projects.

 ### Common Issues